 The CFRM specialist will maintain an updated and ongoing CFRM case file for each assigned child.

-During the first thirty (30) days, the CFRM specialist will contact the SSW/FSOS of the assigned case to make arrangements to review all files related to the case.
-The CFRM specialist will be able to check out the case files for one (1) week; however, if more time is needed the CFRM specialist will need to contact and obtain approval from the SSW/FSOS to make necessary accommodations for an extension.
-1
+During the first thirty (30) calendar days of assignment, the CFRM specialist will contact the SSW/FSOS of the assigned case to make arrangements to review all files related to the case.
+The CFRM specialist is permitted to check out case files for one (1) week; however, if more time is needed the CFRM specialist will contact and obtain approval from the SSW/FSOS to make necessary accommodations for an extension.

 Develop a meaningful relationship;